tc39/test262/CONTRIBUTING.md

 As above, exceptions that are thrown from a `then` clause are passed to a later `$DONE` function and reported asynchronously.

+## Linting

+Some of the expectations documented here are enforced via a "linting" script.
+This script is used to validate patches automatically at submission time, but it may also be invoked locally via the following command:

+    python tools/lint/lint.py --whitelist lint.whitelist [paths to tests]

+...where `[paths to tests]` is a list of one or more paths to test files or directories containing test files.

+In some cases, it may be necessary for a test to intentionally violate the rules enforced by the linting tool.
+Such violations can be allowed by including the path of the test(s) in the `lint.whitelist` file.
+Each path must appear on a dedicated line in that file, and a space-separated list of rules to ignore must follow each path.
+Lines beginning with the pound sign (`#`) will be ignored.
+For example:

+    # This file documents authorship information and is not itself a test
+    test/built-ins/Simd/AUTHORS FRONTMATTER LICENSE

 ## Procedurally-generated tests

 Some language features are expressed through a number of distinct syntactic forms.
 Test262 maintains these tests as a set of "test cases" and "test templates" in order to ensure equivalent coverage across all forms.
 The sub-directories within the `src/` directory describe the various language features that benefit from this approach.